 The Blue Brothers homestead at 46th and Illinois, continued to operate for many years after the sale of their land while the surviving brothers and sisters continued to live at the property.
 Their remaining piece of land was a large square bordered by 46th to the north, Capitol to the West, Buckingham to the south, and Illinois on the west.

-While the Blue Brothers house did not survive, their cousin George W. Blue’s house still stands today and can be found at 4320 N. Illinois.
+While the Blue Brothers house did not survive, their cousin George W. Blue’s house still stands today and can be found at 4320 N. Illinois as pictured above.
 The wide scale farming operations run by the Blue families are long gone from the neighborhood, although it may be possible that descendants of some of their fruit trees or berry patches still exist somewhere in the neighborhood.
 As for the members of the Blue families themselves, the Blue Brothers and most of their immediate and extended family, including George W. Blue, rest in Crown Hill Cemetery.